BRAIN-TO/GIRFReco.jl/paper.md

 ## Quality of Life Features

-In addition to providing an end-to-end reconstruction workflow, __GIRFReco.jl__ provides intermediate methods for plotting images and calibration data using PlotlyJS, as well as the capability to also export intermediate reconstruction results (such as calculated coil sensitivity maps and B<sub>0</sub> maps) in the interest of reproducibility.
+In addition to providing an end-to-end reconstruction workflow, `GIRFReco.jl` provides intermediate methods for plotting images and calibration data using PlotlyJS, as well as the capability to export intermediate reconstruction results (such as calculated coil sensitivity maps and B<sub>0</sub> maps).

 # Getting Started

-Up-to-date information about how to install __GIRFReco.jl__, run example reconstructions and apply it to your own data can be found in the README.md provided in the GitHub repository.
+Up-to-date information about how to install `GIRFReco.jl`, run example reconstructions and apply it to your own data can be found in the README.md provided in the GitHub repository.
 Further technical documentation about the API is provided at **TODO: link to documenter results**, automatically generated by [`Documenter.jl`](https://github.com/JuliaDocs/Documenter.jl).

 # Conclusion and Outlook

-The presented package, __GIRFReco.jl__, is an open-source end-to-end toolbox for spiral MRI reconstruction.
-It is developed solely in Julia, allowing users to obtain final images directly from raw MR data acquired by spiral k-space trajectories.
+The presented package, `GIRFReco.jl`, is an open-source end-to-end toolbox for spiral MRI reconstruction.
+It is developed in Julia, allowing users to obtain final images directly from raw MR data acquired by spiral k-space trajectories.
 Following best practices of software sustainability and accessibility, we re-use code of the established MR image reconstruction package `MRIReco.jl` in our package, while extending its capability to handle the more complex use case of multiple model-based corrections, necessary for high-quality spiral MRI.

-Without loss of generality, __GIRFReco.jl__ can be easily extended to allow model-based MRI reconstruction with GIRF and off-resonance corrections for data acquired under arbitrary non-Cartesian k-space trajectories besides spirals.
+Without loss of generality, besides spiral imaging, `GIRFReco.jl` can be easily extended to a workflow of model-based MR image reconstruction for data acquired under arbitrary non-Cartesian k-space trajectories.
+With the established functions for GIRF and off-resonance corrections, k-space raw data acquired by other non-Cartesian trajectories (such as radial) will also benefit from high-quality reconstruction by `GIRFReco.jl`.

 # References